OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/database-integration.md

 - **Created/Updated By (Optional)**: A column to store the username of the person who created or last updated the record.
 - **OH_Last_Update (Optional)**: A text column to store required information for the recovery.

-> **Note**: The columns storing "created/updated by" and "OH_Last_Update" are required by OpsHub Integration Manager to ensure smooth data synchronization, especially if something goes wrong during the sync process.
+> **Note**: The columns storing "created/updated by" and "OH_Last_Update" are required by <code class="expression">space.vars.SITENAME</code> to ensure smooth data synchronization, especially if something goes wrong during the sync process.
 > Without these columns, during the synchronization, all record field values are compared with the existing values, which is inefficient.

 # System Configuration